RatDotRaw/dotfiles/README.md

 2. Grand `linker.sh` execute permission using `chmod +x linker.sh`
 3. Execute the script using Bash `Bash ./linker.sh`

+After the script is done running, it will have created a .backup folder inside the repository with a backup of the previous config files.

 ## Feedback

 Suggestions and improvements are always welcome!